Total Abdominal Hysterectomy Surgery and Recovery

 What the Hospital Might Not Tell You

 Ask your doctor if you should expect severe constipation and severe gas and what over-the-counter products can you take to lessen the severity of these problems.
 It can be brutal a few days after surgery and the stomach gas starts up and you will get cramped up and can’t even sit down.
-You will probably have to stay 2 nights in the hospital and they will only feed you liquids.
-On the morning of checkout they will feed you solid food but may tell you that you can’t leave the hospital until you have a solid bowel movement – they will give you a pill to make that happen.
+I had to stay two nights in the hospital and they only fed me liquids.
+On the morning of checkout they fed me solid food but told me I could not leave the hospital until I had a solid bowel movement – they gave me a pill to make that happen.
 Better to start taking the anti-gas medication and constipation medication as soon as you get home to avoid the gas cramps, but check with your doctor first.

-It will be required that someone must drive you home after the surgery.
-The hospital will not let you drive yourself (and you shouldn't because you will be all drugged up on pain medication).
-They will not even let you take a taxicab.
-Make arrangements for a close friend or family member come pick you up when you are discharged.
+I was required to have someone drive me home after the surgery.
+The hospital would not let me drive myself (which was a good thing since I was drugged up on pain medication).
+They would not even let me take a taxicab.
+I made arrangements for a close friend to come pick me up when I was discharged.
 It is common that the doctor will order someone to stay with you for the next 48 hours.
 It is good to have this pre-arranged as well.
 If you can't find anyone to drive you home after surgery and/or stay with you those first 48 hours, call around your town for Home Care Specialists and find out what their hourly rates are (more details about this service is below).

 Around the House

 Get your chairs and sofa prepared with pillows for your back and bottom.
 That chair in your home office may have been comfortable before surgery, but for a few weeks after the surgery, not so much, and a pillow for the bottom and a pillow for back support will make sitting much more comfortable.